Early Years Foundation Stage

 Learning through play is an important part of our Early Years classrooms.
 We believe children learn best from activities and experiences that interest and inspire them.
 Using children’s interests as a starting point, we provide children with stimulating, active play experiences in which they can explore and develop their learning to help them make sense of the world.
 They have opportunities through their play to think creatively and critically alongside other children as well as on their own.
 They are able to practise skills, build upon and revisit prior learning and experience at their own level and pace.
 Play gives our children the opportunity to pursue their own interests and inspire those around them.
 The children learn to adapt, negotiate, communicate, discuss, investigate and ask questions.
 We believe it is important that adults take an active role in child-initiated play through observing, modelling, facilitating and extending their play.
 Getting the balance right between child- initiated play, which is controlled, and adult led activities is very important to us.

 Assessment is an essential part of the learning and development of children in the EYFS.
 It involves practitioners observing children to understand their level of achievement, interests and learning styles, and to then shape learning experiences for each child reflecting those observations.
-To ensure we have evidence of a child’s progress in the EYFS we use a range of strategies all of which come together in their individual portfolio.
-We use Tapestry as a tool for recording our observations as this allows us to share children’s learning experiences and progress with parents.
-We are very proud of our portfolios: these are collections of children’s work, photos and observations which create a detailed picture of the child along with contributions from parents.
-Where appropriate, we include individual next steps for children’s learning.
-These next steps allow us to move children’s progress forward rapidly.
+We use Dojo as a tool for recording ‘WOW’ moments as this allows us to share children’s learning experiences and progress with parents.

 We take extreme pride in our EYFS at Ryhill and are always learning and striving to improve!